 √ Kathmandu-Lulka-Kathmandu guide Airfare

-√ Full board meals during trekking period as mentioned in the itinerary
+√ Full board meals during trekking and climbing period as mentioned in the

 √ All government and local taxes

 √ TIMS (Trekker’s Information Management System) and Permit for Restricted Area